shadergz/sampdroid/README.md

 # SAMobile
-An experimental impl of MTA and SAMP for GTA SA v210 AArch64 (for more details look at OpenSA repo)
+An experimental MTA and SAMP implementation for GTA SA v210 on AArch64

 ## Project aims
-- Complete replacement of build69 (SAMP for ARMv7 from GTASA v1.8 what has deprecated)
+- Complete replacement for build69 (SAMP for ARMv7 from GTASA v1.8 what has deprecated)

 ## How to compile?
 - Before start make sure that you have configured the `env.json` file in the project folder